nirenjan/g710plus-linux/doc/spec/hid-reports.md

 Report ID 1 is the standard keyboard report - all standard key presses are sent through this report.
 If the G-keys are configured to behave as a standard key, then those keypresses are also sent through this report.
-This report is sent through interface 0, while all other reports are sent through interface 1.
+This report is sent through interface 1 only for handling N-key rollover, when more than 6 keys are pressed at the same time.
+The first six key sare always reported through interface 0.

 ## Report ID 2